rollyourown-xyz/ryo-website-content/content/collaborate/bug_reports_feature_requests_ideas/index.md

 Issues can be raised in the various rollyourown.xyz repositories and repository mirrors:

-- Members of our organisation can raise issues [on our own repository server](https://git.rollyourown.xyz)
+- Members of our organisation can raise issues on our own Git repository server
 - Issues can be raised in the mirror repositories [on Codeberg](https://codeberg.org/rollyourown-xyz)
 - Issues can be raised in the mirror repositories [on GitHub](https://github.com/rollyourown-xyz/)